Workout topper

 Stepper in the center, spanning most of the available width.
 A horizontal row of small progress segments representing each exercise in the workout (see Stepper section below).

-Workout name
+Workout header

 Stepper